Yonsei University: During World Wars I and II (1916–1946)

 In the late 1930s, Japan again shifted its policy towards Korea to incorporate it into its scheme of expansionism.
 In August 1936, the new Japanese Governor-General Jirō Minami began the assimilation of Koreans, to exploit them for military purposes; The governor-general enforced Sōshi-kaimei and Shinto on Koreans, and began to recruit Koreans for Japanese war efforts.
 In April 1938, the third Ordinance on Chosun Education ordered the acceptance of Shinto, the voluntary removal of the Korean language in coursework, and further intensification of Japanese and Japanese history education.
 Yonhi Professional School did not follow suit and opened courses on the study of the Korean language in November 1938.
-This was not tolerated for long: In March 1940, Yonhi was forced to open courses in Japanese studies for each department and each year.
+This was not tolerated for long: In March 1940, Yonhi College was forced to open courses in Japanese studies for each department and each year.
 In 1938, English classes began to come under pressure following a deterioration of relations between Japan and the United States; coursework in English was forbidden and texts of English writers were censored.
 In 1938, President H.H.
-Underwood accepted the practice of Shinto to avoid Yonhi's potential closure.
-Governors-General pushed Yonhi to refuse financial support from United States and financial difficulties mounted.
+Underwood accepted the practice of Shinto to avoid the potential closure of Yonhi College.
+Governors-General pushed Yonhi College to refuse financial support from United States and financial difficulties mounted.
 American and British trustees and instructors were removed from the school in December 1941 upon the beginning of the Pacific War, and the government took direct control of the school in August 1942.